I am writing this post about two weeks after the end of Super Bowl LIX and about a week after Valentine’s Day 2025.

 But I still hope there is a ring soon.
 It is entirely selfish on my part.

 Why?
-I want some new music about proposals, engagements, and, of course, weddings.
+I'm looking for new music about proposals, engagements, and, of course, weddings.
 One of Taylor Swift's hallmarks is that she chronicles her life in song.
-Her “Eras” tour masterfully looks back over her life, and you can see her develop from young girl to teen to woman.
-Her journey through life has given women worldwide a soundtrack or script for their personal journeys.
+Her “Eras” tour masterfully looks back over her life, and you can see her develop from a young girl to a teen to a woman.
+Her journey through life has given women worldwide a soundtrack or script for their journeys.
 That is what sets her apart.
 Girls can relate to her.

 I, of course, am in the wedding business.
 I spend a lot of time helping couples navigate the pathway from dating to engagement to marriage.
 While there is a never-ending supply of music about falling in love, romance, or sex, there is far less about the journey to the wedding day.
 Everyone sings about falling in love, but not many sing about staying in love.
 One of the few wedding songs is, in fact, by Taylor Swift.
 "Love Story" is about a forbidden Romeo & Juliet romance that eventually earns a father’s approval and a last-minute wedding.
 While it is a great song, that is not the story of most engaged couples today.
 And I guess that this will not be the case for Taylor and Travis.
-The speculation and attention on their relationship is the American version of Charles and Diana or William and Kate.
-Travis and Taylor's courtship story is the stuff of legend, and I am pretty sure there will be a movie about it someday.
+The speculation and attention on their relationship is the American version of the British royal couples Charles and Diana, or William and Kate.
+Travis and Taylor's courtship story is the stuff of legend, and I am pretty sure it will be the subject of a movie someday.
 A Travis and Taylor wedding will be a little bigger than a truck and a dress, I am assuming.

 But, again, I am hopeful about the music.
 I hope Taylor Swift will write new music about the engagement season, offer new insights on the transition, and share some of the emotions and depth of meaning this “era” brings.
 For many couples, engagement is a holding pattern that devolves into event planning.
 I am hoping Taylor will bring a new perspective.

 There is also added curiosity about Travis Kelce's future.
-As of today, no one knows whether he is retiring or continuing his playing career.
+As of today, it is unclear whether he is retiring or continuing his playing career.
 Either way, we will be able to see a genuine passage of life on full display, which will be helpful for people.

-The other hope is that once there is a wedding, there will be a new album of wedding music.
-We need about 8-10 new songs in the wedding world.
-What we have now is traditional wedding music, a Beatles medley, the soundtrack of Bridgerton (which I like), some rendition of A Thousand Years (which came out in 2011, if you can believe that), or Marry Me by Train, which was released in 2009.
-I need some new songs.
-No offense to all the outstanding musicians and DJs I work with every weekend, but we need a new soundtrack.
-I hope that Taylor will deliver it.
-Taylor Swift can redefine the wedding day soundtrack for generations to come.
+My other hope is that, with an upcoming wedding, she can create a new album of wedding music.
+We're in need of about 8-10 fresh songs in the wedding world.
+Our current playlist includes traditional wedding music, a Beatles medley, the Bridgerton soundtrack (which I'm a fan of), a rendition of A Thousand Years (can you believe it's from 2011?), and Marry Me by Train, released in 2009.
+It's time for some new tunes.
+No disrespect to the incredible musicians and DJs I work with every weekend, but we're ready for a change.
+I'm optimistic that Taylor Swift can be the one to bring this change.
+Her unique style could redefine the wedding day soundtrack for generations to come.

-So, as a Lions fan and a kind of Taylor Swift fan, I wish Travis and Taylor all the best and hope they get engaged soon.
-I hope they call me if they need a minister for the ceremony.
+As a Lions fan and a sort of Taylor Swift fan, I wish Travis and Taylor all the best and hope they get engaged soon.
+Furthermore, I hope they call me if they need a minister for the ceremony.